 \subsection{Robustness analysis}

-In dose combination experiments, the dose-response relationships of the single substances are often well-known from former experiments, but the interaction effect is unknown.
-Thus, it is reasonable to account for different possible values of the interaction effect $\gamma$ when planning the drug combination experiments.
-To ensure robustness, Bayesian designs can be used to reflect the uncertainty about the interaction effect.
+In dose combination experiments, the dose-response relationships of the individual substances are often well understood from previous experiments, but the interaction effect is unknown.
+Thus, it is reasonable to account for different possible values of the interaction effect when planning the drug combination experiments.
+To ensure robustness, Bayesian designs can be used to account for uncertainty about the interaction effect.
 In this section, the performance of the locally $\mathrm{MED}$-optimal design itself and its corresponding Bayesian version defined in \eqref{eq:bayescrit} is investigated in terms of their ability to estimate effective dose combinations most precisely.

-First, we investigate a setting where the interaction effect is not precisely known but is assumed to be non-negative.
-We constructed a locally $\mathrm{MED}$-optimal design for the simulation truth $\gamma=0.02$ and a locally $\mathrm{MED}$-optimal design for the misspecified value $\gamma=0.05$.
-Moreover, the Bayesian $\mathrm{MED}$-optimal design for different non-negative values of $\gamma$ was calculated using the definition in \eqref{eq:bayescrit}.
+First, we investigate a setting where due to previous experiments of each substance exclusively, the dose-response relationship of the monotherapies is already known.
+Furthermore, the interaction effect is not precisely known but is based on a small preliminary experiment of the combined substances, assumed to be non-negative.
+We construct a locally $\mathrm{MED}$-optimal design for the simulation truth $\gamma=0.02$ and a locally $\mathrm{MED}$-optimal design for the misspecified value $\gamma=0.05$ to investigate the influence of a missspecified interaction parameter on the estimation precision.
+Moreover, the Bayesian $\mathrm{MED}$-optimal design for different non-negative values of $\gamma$ is calculated using the definition in \eqref{eq:bayescrit}.

-In detail, we investigate the parameter setting of the second scenario (Table \ref{tab:SimulationScenarios}).
-Here, the considered design approaches are evaluated in terms of their ability to estimate the 80\% and 90\% contour lines most precisely when the true parameter setting corresponds to $\theta_t$ with an interaction effect $\gamma = 0.02$.
+In detail, we investigate an additive model with two Emax models and the assumed parameter setting $\theta_0=0, \theta_C=(80,3), \theta_D=(120,10)$ and a positive interaction effect $\gamma=0.02$.
+Here, the considered design approaches are evaluated in terms of their ability to estimate the 10\% and 30\% contour lines most precisely.
+The corresponding surface model and its corresponding contour lines is shown in the Appendix Figure \ref{fig:BayesianSetting1_OldSzenario2}.